anononymus/asFlair/README.md

 # AsFlair
-AsFlair: A Parts of Speech tagger for Assamse using BiLSTM-CRF architecture
+AsFlair: A Parts of Speech tagger for Assamse using BiLSTM-CRF architecture.
+The model achieves F1 score of 73.26% in Assamese POS tagging.

 This repository contains pre-trained model for Assamese POS tagging based on BiLSTM-CRF architecture
 ## How to run